SANDIPAN22/SANDIPAN22/README.md

 - 🤝 I’m currently working at **Tata Consultancy Services**

-- 🌱 I've worked on **DSA skills, Full-Stack web developments, Architecting softwares using AWS services from scratch and other web technologies**
+- 🌱 I've worked on **DSA skills, Full-Stack web developments, Architecting software using AWS services from scratch, and other web technologies**

 - 👯 I’m interested for a **Full-Stack Developer job**